zendesk/zendesk_sdk_ios/README.md

 You can find [documentation](https://developer.zendesk.com/embeddables/docs/ios_support_sdk/nutshell) for the SDK and [release notes](https://developer.zendesk.com/embeddables/docs/ios_support_sdk/release_notes) on https://developer.zendesk.com.

-## Feature request
+## Feature requests and issues

-All enhancement, improvement, and feature request suggestions are welcomed.
-Please submit them to our [SDK community](https://support.zendesk.com/hc/en-us/community/topics/200488257-Zendesk-SDKs).
-We will normally close feature requests posted to this repository.
+All feature requests and issues are welcomed.
+Please see our [contributing guidelines](./CONTRIBUTING.md) to find out how to contact us.

 ## Copyright and license